RWS/ISHServer/README.md

 # ISHServer.12

-**ISHServer.12** is the specific module matching the prerequisite requirements of the **Knowledge Center 2016** release.
+[ISHServer.12**](https://www.powershellgallery.com/packages/ISHServer.12/) is the specific module matching the prerequisite requirements of the **Knowledge Center 2016** release.

-The module requires a session with elevated privileges.
+The module requires elevated privileges for most of its cmdlets.

 ## Preparation